iMalVit/itrex-lab/README.md

 # Info

 This project is a clinic application.
 In this app, you can register as a patient and make an appointment with a doctor.
-Project uses ReactJS library, Redux, redux-tookit etc.
+Project uses ReactJS library, Redux, redux-tookit, styled-components, react-router etc.
 It was created for ITRex Group.

 # Deploy

-You can try this project on [Netlify](https://loving-fermat-ebe10a.netlify.app/).
+You can try this project on [Netlify](https://sleepy-banach-c8c81d.netlify.app/).

+# Swagger

+You can try api on [Swagger](https://reactlabapi.herokuapp.com/api/docs/#/).